Servers are down. Employees are scrambling. Customers are upset. The pressure is on.

 To protect against outages and resolve them quickly, many corporations have turned to corporate Status Pages to provide proactive and integrated incident management communications.
 By integrating all IT notifications into one interface and being proactive in sharing information with both internal and external stakeholders, IT teams are freed up from the flood of calls and emails they receive without a corporate Status Page.
 This ‘free’ time can be applied to resolving the problem at hand versus recording yet another ticket for the same issue.

-Another way a corporate Status Page boosts employee productivity is in the area of communicating planned maintenance information.
+Another way a corporate status boosts employee productivity is in the area of communicating planned maintenance information.
 By knowing in advance when maintenance will be performed, employees can better plan their workday, focusing on off-line tasks during the time when systems are unavailable.
 This ability to adjust their workday according to system availability means teams are using their time more wisely and are thus being more productive.

 Reason #3